 The sculpted seat can be adjusted by moving it forward or backward to suit the height of your child as your child grows.
 I’m in love with the retro details this tricycle includes, such as the tassels hanging from the handles and the genuine wood deck.

 Despite the steel frame, this tricycle is lightweight, weighing only 2.2 pounds — making it ideal as a beginner bike for youngsters.

 Ben, in August 2019, said: “We bought this tricycle for our 2.5 year old little girl.
 The tricycle is very sturdy with a wide base and hasn’t even come close to tipping over while our little girl has been using it.
 Another plus is the adjustable seat.
 This feature all but guarantees that it will be quite some time before our little one outgrows this tricycle.”

-For bigger toddlers who are closing in on the preschool-age, they need a slightly more “grown-up” bike.
-The RoyalBaby Freestyle Kid’s Bike is a 16-inch bike with training wheels and 2.4-inch wide tires that enhance steadiness and durability — making it the ideal bike for 4 year old.
+Bigger toddlers who are closing in on preschool age need a slightly more grown-up bike.
+The RoyalBaby Freestyle Kid’s Bike is a 16-inch bike with training wheels and 2.4-inch wide tires that enhance steadiness and durability — making it the ideal bike for a 4 year old.

 This freestyle bike also comes in a 12-inch and 14-inch version with training wheels for smaller toddlers.

 The thickened steel frame is durable and can withstand years of use.
 The comfortable seat is equipped with a handlebar and you can adjust the seat height to suit your child.

 It includes two training wheels made of reinforced steel that ensure they won’t bend with use.
 Your child will also enjoy a few other handy extras such as a water bottle and a bell.